sudeepraja/sudeepraja.github.io/_posts/2016-05-15-Hello-World.md

 The number of TAILS would be: $$\frac{n}{2} + \frac{n}{4} + \frac{n}{8} + ... = n$$.

 The ratio will be $$ 1:1 $$.

+Now to take this question further, you use $$n$$ fair dice and stop rolling when you get a 6.
+What would be ratio of the sum of 6s obtained to the sum of non 6s?